How Lighting Can Affect Your Artwork

 Lighting and Artwork

 You’ve just finished hanging that beautiful painting in your home — only to discover that it seemed to look a little better in the gallery.
 It’s not that the piece suddenly degraded on the trip to your house — more likely, your lighting isn’t creating the desired effect.
-Properly lighting your artwork can help your home display pop the way it did on that gallery wall.
+Proper artwork lighting can help your home display pop the way it did on that gallery wall.

 Whether you’re displaying works in a gallery, office or residence, art lighting can dramatically change the look of the piece — for better or worse.
 For example, while a broad-based light source can bring out the best in an oil painting, it will likely have little impact on the quality of an acrylic painting’s presentation.